 The tender for work released in early 1827 read; "To construct a Dam and two Locks at Chaffey's Mills.
 The Dam to be 20 feet high and 80 feet wide, the locks 9 feet lift each."

-In 1827, Samuel Chaffey died of malaria, and his widow decided to sell the mill works and 200 acres of land to By for £2000.
+In 1827, Samuel Chaffey died of malaria and sometime after that Colonel By tried to buy out the milling operation in order to build the lock and weir.
+However, an ownership dispute between Samuel’s widow Mary Ann and his brother Benjamin prevented settlement.
+It wasn’t until October 1829, after Mary Ann and Benjamin had resolved their dispute, the Colonel By was able to purchase the mills and land for £2,000.
 This allowed By to move his canal works into the main channel, eliminating the need for the dam, although it added a waste weir.
 By also found that he could reduce the number of locks down to one.
 In his 1830 report By stated: "Prior to commencing the Works I directed further Levels to be taken when it was ascertained that by Deepening the Bed of the River, and cutting off some Rocky points, the Rise to be surmounted might be reduced to 12 feet 6 inches, I therefore considered, that by constructing a Waste Weir in such a manner as would enable the Water in the Lakes to be duly regulated, two Locks would not be required but that one of 12 ½ feet Lift might be placed in the Channel of the River with perfect security …."

 Building the Locks